-The celebration of Leliefontein commemorates the actions of The Royal Canadian Dragoons during the Boer War and their achievement of 3 Victoria Crosses.
-It is observed by the reunion of present and former Dragoons, as well as a Regimental Dinner and a remembrance parade.
+The celebration of Leliefontein commemorates the actions of The Royal Canadian Dragoons during the Boer War and their achievement of 3 Victoria Crosses in one day.
+It is observed by the reunion of present and former Dragoons, Regimental dinners and a Regimental remembrance parade.

 The Regimental Birthday - 21 December

-The Regimental Birthday is celebrated by the holding of a small social function.
-Both in the Regiment Lines as well as where ever Dragoons hang their hat on the 21st of December each year.
+The Regimental Birthday is celebrated by holding small social functions across the country.
+This includes in the Regiment Lines as well as wherever Dragoons can gether on or around the 21st of December each year.